-By installing the Clipchamp API plugin on their website, media outlets are able to create an online portal for citizen journalists to submit unlimited newsworthy videos they have recorded.
+By installing the video recorder API plugin on their website, media outlets are able to create an online portal for citizen journalists to submit unlimited newsworthy videos they have recorded.

 This presents a win – win situation where media organisations are able to get access to a constant supply of free, original, user-recorded content to utilise on their website – both on desktop and mobile – or within their broadcasts whilst users get the opportunity to have their footage viewed by a wider audience.

-Our video API can also assist in reducing the time and effort required by journalists by limiting the time spent going out and hunting for stories as it provides a system where original and newsworthy content is submitted directly to them.
+Our API can also assist in reducing the time and effort required by journalists by limiting the time spent going out and hunting for stories as it provides a system where original and newsworthy content is submitted directly to them.

-The video API can also provide journalists with the opportunity to record high quality video interviews of persons of interest who they might not be able to interview in person.
+The HTML5 webcam API can also provide journalists with the opportunity to record high quality video interviews of persons of interest who they might not be able to interview in person.

-Media outlets can simply email their list of questions and have the interviewee record themselves using the Clipchamp HTML5 camera on their website.
+Media outlets can simply email their list of questions and have the interviewee record themselves using the Clipchamp camera on their website.

 Further to this, the capability of the video API to seamlessly convert all video files – regardless of what device they were filmed on – to the same format means all videos will be provided ready to go and media outlets will not have to worry about the file format of each individual video or any server-side transcoding.

 Overall, using the Clipchamp API does not only represent the consolidation of traditional media outlets and citizen journalism but also dramatically increases the amount of newsworthy footage that can get acquired.

-This suggests that the Clipchamp API plugin is not simply a modern HTML5 video recorder, transcoding and uploading product but a product capable of contributing to changing the media industry and how media outlets acquire stories and content.
+This suggests that the video API plugin is not simply a modern HTML5 video recorder, transcoding and uploading product but a product capable of contributing to changing the media industry and how media outlets acquire stories and content.